 Less likely to have company, unless another rafting party decides to stop by here to dry out.
 The addition of 12 extra bodies would inject some activity into my tranquillity.

 Little reading material around.
-The hut book has 22 entry since I was here almost exactly a year ago.
+The hut book has 22 entries since I was here almost exactly a year ago.
 January 10 actually, of which six are from trampers.
 Most have been rafters or hunters.
 Most interesting is 40 outdoor education students who don’t mention their mode of transport, presumably rafting.

 Is also an issue of New Zealand Pig Hunter magazine that is a horrifying read for a semi-vegetarian tree hugger such as myself.
 The pictures show numerous dead pigs with their mouths agape, showing the rippers.